torvalds/linux/Documentation/scheduler/sched-bwc.rst

 Burst feature
 -------------
-This feature borrows time now against our future underrun, at the cost of increased interference against the other system users.
+This feature borrows time analw against our future underrun, at the cost of increased interference against the other system users.
 All nicely bounded.

 Traditional (UP-EDF) bandwidth control is something like: